vivaria/edisonrul.ing/docs/source/cards/lord-british-space-fighter.md

-# LORD BRITISH SPACE FIGHTER
+# Lord British Space Fighter

 *   This effect activates at the end of the Damage Step.
 *   The second effect targets 1 Set card on the field.